AEW Rampage Spoilers - Surprising name issues world title challenge to MJF, Stars attacked after main event (11/3/2023)

 About AEW Rampage

 Rampage or Friday Night Rampage is a secondary pro-wrestling weekly programming by All Elite Wrestling (AEW).
 It premiered on August 13, 2021, and airs every Friday at 10 PM in the USA on TNT.
 It lasts for sixty minutes including commercials.
-Although it premiers on every Friday, it does not go head-to-head with WWE's Friday Night SmackDown which airs on Fox from 8 PM ET to 10 PM ET.
+Although it premiers every Friday, it does not go head-to-head with WWE's Friday Night SmackDown which airs on Fox from 8 PM ET to 10 PM ET.

 AEW Rampage History

-AEW was announced in January 2019 and began its weekly programming in October that year by the name of Dynamite.
+AEW was announced in January 2019 and began its weekly programming in October of that year by the name of Dynamite.
 It airs on Wednesday Nights.
 The next year, AEW and WarnerMedia signed a $175 Million contract extension for its programming and thus, the promotion decided to increase its content library.
 With the new deal, it was announced that the company would soon introduce a new weekly show.

 While AEW had Dark and Dark Elevation, both these shows aired on YouTube only.
 AEW revealed their second weekly television show in May 2021 by the name of Rampage and that it will air on Friday Nights.

 The first episode aired on August 13 that year and since then has premiered every Friday on TNT.
 Earlier, both Dynamite and Rampage were supposed to be shifted to TBS in 2022 but only Dynamite was switched to the sister brand.
-Also, the show has sometimes moved to Thursday or Saturday Nights due to schedule conflicts.
+Also, the show has sometimes been moved to Thursday or Saturday Nights due to schedule conflicts.

 Rampage first started off as the programming second to Dynamite.
-In 2023, AEW closed down Dark and Dark Elevation and introduced a new programming - AEW Collision.
+In 2023, AEW closed down Dark and Dark Elevation and introduced a new program - AEW Collision.
 It airs every Saturday on TNT.
-With the removal of Dark and Dark Elevation, AEW had considerably less spots for its younger talent to wrestle.
+With the removal of Dark and Dark Elevation, AEW had considerably fewer spots for its younger talent to wrestle.
 Thus, the role was given to Rampage which has, since then, been used as a developmental brand for AEW.

 AEW Dynamite and AEW Collision air live on TBS and TNT on Wednesday and Saturday Nights respectively.
 However, the same is not the case with Rampage as it airs every Friday but not live.
 It is usually pre-taped, either alongside Collision or mostly alongside Dynamite.
 Thus, the fans who buy the tickets for these events also get to watch Collision live before the other fans watch it on Friday.